 Very popular with surfers, Sennen Cove is a great spot for catching waves.
 Safe swimming areas are marked clearly within the flagged areas by lifeguards in the summer season.
 Take a look at our Sennen webcam to keep an eye on the conditions (plus, you can watch the breath-taking sunsets!).
 The Surf Beach Bar serves lovely food and there’s a car park and toilets above the beach.
 Lifeguard cover is in place 2nd April – 31st October 10am – 6pm and dogs are banned in the summer season.

 Porthminster Beach, St Ives

 A sheltered and sandy Blue Flag beach with calm, turquoise waters.
 On sunny days, the colour of the water is simply stunning.
-Enjoy a delicious dinner afterwards at Porthminster Beach Café, and water sports equipment can also be hired from the beach if you fancy kayaking or paddleboarding.
+Enjoy a delicious dinner afterwards at Porthminster Beach Café (or visit in May for the St Ives Food Festival), and water sports equipment can also be hired from the beach if you fancy kayaking or paddleboarding.
 There are toilet facilities and a car park nearby, however parking in St Ives in the summer can be difficult, so public transport is recommended – the views on the train journey from Carbis Bay are breathtaking!
 Lifeguard cover is in place between 15th May – 26th September 10am – 6pm, and dogs are banned from Easter Sunday until 1st October.

 Porthmeor Beach, St Ives